Lessons for both sides of the fence when combining worlds: employees, employers, Fortune 500s, and startups

 Corporations have a difficult time being transparent, not because they are hiding something, but because every action has a large and wide-berthed effect.
 One wrong move and their stock price dips causing millions of dollars in loss.
 This loss doesn’t just affect the company, but also affects thousands of employees who have a decent portion of retirement invested in company stock because of a buy-in program where the company usually matches a certain percent.
 There are many other implications as well.
 You won’t only see this type of protection in old large corporations.
 Google is a great example of a fairly new company that is also _extremely _protective of their intellectual property when developing a new project.

-This all being said and for lack of a better phrase: It fucking sucks.
+This all being said and for lack of a better phrase: It sucks.
 “IP protection” is on the tips of everyone’s tongues.
 IT departments have locked down your [almost surely] Windows laptop to the point where you have to request special permission to install any program, including printer drivers, Firefox, or anything.
 At my past startup, I built my own computer, Hackintoshed it, and customised it to the point of bare recognition.
 I’m just a digital strategist.
 You should see what the hackers built.

-Previously, I bitched openly about anything and everything that didn’t meet my standard of approval.
+Previously, I complained openly about anything and everything that didn’t meet my standard of approval.
 I wrote on the walls of my office.
 We would have hackathon days at the CTO’s house in San Telmo.
 Hackers at the “office” had wired in a digital music server which blasted everything from tango to salsa to hip-hop at all hours of the day.
 It was incredibly irregular, but as I always say: Brilliant people are never well-behaved.
 Any single one of these actions would most definitely be frowned upon in a corporate environment.

-To be fair, you have to respect a large corporation who hires an extremely irregular person to come in and challenge the giant.
-I’ve been extremely impressed by their efforts to accept my abnormalities and eccentric ways.
+To be fair, you have to respect a large corporation who hires an irregular person (for their mold) to come in and challenge the giant.
+I’ve been extremely impressed by their efforts to accept my eccentric ways.
 I’m sure that just as often as I am ready to pull out my hair orbiting this mammoth, they are also ready to pull out their hair dealing with my rough edges.
 They’ve been incredible about providing me champions of the project and surrounding me with others who are pushing the bar in their own way.
 I’ve been extremely lucky, and for this I’m extremely grateful.

 There is a careful line to walk when you are coming into a giant corporation.
 Likely, they hired you because of your expertise, ability to think differently, and because they want to challenge themselves in new way.
 You don’t want to lose these attributes, but if these shine through too brightly then you will find people don’t accept your ideas and expertise as viable alternatives.
 You’ll become that nutball with ideas that will never “float.”
 2 The trick is to orbit the corporation, sucking in the amazing training and resources they provide, while not getting sucked in yourself.
 Networking, building relationships and learning how to demonstrate value of your ideas in a way that resonates with different business functions is probably one of the biggest keys to success.
 Just because you can see the light at the end of the tunnel, doesn’t mean that they will be able to see it as well.